fcrepo-exts/fcrepo-vagrant/README.md

  * user account `adminuser`, with password `password2`
  * admin account `fedoraAdmin` with the password `secret3`

-### Fedora Configuration
-WebAC authorization is enabled on this Fedora installation.
-The following three Fedora user accounts are available:
- * user account `testuser`, with password `password1`
- * user account `adminuser`, with password `password2`
- * admin account `fedoraAdmin` with the password `secret3`

 ### Using the backup and restore scripts
 The scripts at the ~/backup_restore directory can be used to test backing up and restoring the Fedora repository for consistency.